 The Conference is hosted in separate buildings on the 5th & 6th of May.

-- A catered reception will b held at the Faculty Terrace at Allard Hall
+- A catered light reception will be held at the Faculty Terrace at Allard Hall from 6:00 to 8:00pm

 - Jack Poole Hall, on the second floor of the Robert H. Lee Alumni Centre, UBC.

 The two venues both located on East Mall in the UBC Campus, a short walk from each other.
-Volunteers will be available to provide directions.
+Student volunteers will be available on both days to provide directions.

 Margaret Isabel Hall is an Associate Professor at the Faculty of Law, Thompson Rivers University where she teaches Torts and Advanced Torts, Family Law, and Wills an Estates.
 Margaret is also an adjunct professor in the School of Criminology at Simon Fraser University.
 Margaret has published extensively in the areas of tort law, with a focus on systemic and institutional theories of tort liability.
 Margaret is also a co-author of The Law of Nuisance in Canada (1st and 2nd editions).
 In addition to tort law, Margaret has published extensively in the emerging area of law and aging, with a focus on mental capacity, vulnerability, and dementia.
 Margaret’s publications may be accessed through her SSRN author page and at Research Gate: https://www.researchgate.net/profile/Margaret_Hall3